-Application : Applied Explanation on : application of the practice The Board has an overall responsibility in maintaining a system of internal controls covering not only financial controls but also controls relating to risk management.
+Application : Applied Application on : application of the practice The Board has an overall responsibility in maintaining a system of internal controls covering not only financial controls but also controls relating to risk management.
 However, such system can only provide reasonable but not absolute assurance against the risk of material financial/management information misstatements, fraud or financial losses from occurring.
 The rationale of the system of internal controls is to enable the Bank to achieve its corporate objectives within an acceptable risk profile and it is not expected to totally avoid or eliminate all the risks but is aimed at minimising and managing the risks.
-On-going reviews are continuously carried out to ensure effectiveness, adequacy and integrity of the system of internal cont The Group AC provides an independent oversight of the internal corr system of the Bank.
-In this regard, all findings on control issues ra by the Internal Auditors, External Auditors and Bank Negara Mala and the agreed recommendations to enhance the control system highlighted to the Group AC for monitoring until fully implemented To ensure that a sound system of internal control is in place, the Board has established primary processes in reviewing the adequacy and integrity of the system which includes: Regular and comprehensive management reports are made available to the Board on a regular basis, covering financial performance and key business indicators, which allow for effective monitoring of significant variances between actual performance against budgets and plans; Clearly defined delegation of responsibilities to Committees of the Board and to Management including organisation structures and appropriate authority levels; • An operational risk management framework, code of conduct, human resource policies and performance reward system to support business objectives, risk management and the system of internal control;
+On-going reviews are continuously carried out to ensure the effectiveness, adequacy and integrity of the system of internal controls.
+The Group AC provides an independent oversight of the internal control system of the Bank.
+In this regard, all findings on control issues raised by the Internal Auditors, External Auditors and Bank Negara Malaysia and the agreed recommendations to enhance the control system are highlighted to the Group AC for monitoring until completion.
+To ensure that a sound system of internal control is in place, the Board has established primary processes in reviewing the adequacy and integrity of the system which includes: Regular and comprehensive management reports are made available to the Board on a regular basis, covering financial performance and key business indicators, which allow for effective monitoring of significant variances between actual performance against budgets and plans; Clearly defined delegation of responsibilities to Committees of the Board and to Management including organisation structures and appropriate authority levels; Relevant frameworks, code of conduct, human resource policies and performance reward system to support business objectives, risk management and the system of internal control; A Shariah Compliance Framework which governs the operations of AIS and outlines the roles of key functionalities within AIS, including but not limited to the Shariah risk management process;

-A Shariah Compliance Framework which governs the operations of AIS and outlines the roles of key functionalities within AIS, including but not limited to the Shariah risk management process; An Information Technology Risk Management Framework and Data Management Policies and controls to manage information and cyber risks; supported by a Business Continuity Management Framework for contingencies; Regular update of internal policies and procedures to reflect changing risks profiles or resolve operational deficiencies; and Regular review of the business processes by the Group Internal Audit to assess the effectiveness of the control environment and highlight significant risks impacting the Group.
-Documentation and periodic assessment of controls and processes by all business and support units for managing key risks; and Regular senior management meetings to review, identify, discuss and resolve strategic, operational, financial and key management issues.
-Internal Control and Risk Management Report in the 2022 Annual Explanation for : Report. departure Large companies are requine to complete the columns be red to complete the columns below.
-Non-large companies are encouraged Measure : Timeframe :
+Explanation for : departure An Information Technology Risk Management Framework and Cyber Resilience Framework to manage information and cyber risks; supported by a Business Continuity Management Framework for contingencies; A Sustainability Framework which presents the Bank's sustainability purpose, goals, strategy, and governance.
+The framework is also anchored against regulatory discussion on BNM Climate Change and Principle-based Taxonomy; Regular update of internal policies and procedures to reflect changing risks profiles and address operational concerns; Regular review of the business processes by the Group Internal Audit to assess the effectiveness of the control environment and highlight significant risks impacting the Group; Documentation and periodic assessment of controls and processes by all business and support units for managing key risks; and Regular Senior Management meetings to review, identify, discuss and resolve strategic, operational, financial and key management issues.
+Further details on the Bank's risk management framework and internal control system are explained in the Statement on Risk Management and Internal Control and Risk Management Report in the 2023 Annual Report.

+l arae companies are reau red to complete the columns below.
+Non-large companies are encouraged

+to complete the columns b

+Measure :

+Timeframe :